-- The AIS provides for a non-taxable cash grant of twenty percent (20%) of the value of qualifying investment in productive assets and twenty five percent (25%) of the value of qualifying investment in productive assets by component manufactures and tooling companies as approved by the dtic.
+- The AIS provides for a non-taxable cash grant of twenty percent (20%) of the value of qualifying investment in productive assets by original equipment manufacturers and twenty five percent (25%) of the value of qualifying investment in productive assets by component manufactures and tooling companies as approved by the dtic.

 Component Manufacturers or Deemed Component Manufacturers

-- A component manufacturer that can prove that a contract is in place and/or a contract has been awarded and/or a letter of intent has been received for the manufacture of components to supply into the light motor vehicle manufacturer supply chain locally and/or internationally;
+- A contract has been awarded and/or a letter of intent has been received for the manufacture of components to supply directly into the OEMs supply chain locally and/or internationally; and

 Competitiveness Improvement Costs for Component Manufacturers, Deemed component Manufacturers and Tooling Companies